richiesure/day3-docker-ecs-deployment/DAY3-SUMMARY.md

 | **Use Case** | Long-running apps | Event-driven tasks | Microservices |
 | **Startup** | Minutes | Milliseconds | Seconds |

 ---

-## 🎊 Congratulations!

-You've completed a **senior-level DevOps task**!
-You've:
-- Containerized an application from scratch
-- Deployed to a production-grade container orchestration platform
-- Implemented scaling and monitoring
-- Documented everything professionally
-- Version controlled the entire infrastructure

-**This is real DevOps engineering work that companies pay $100k+ salaries for!**

----